abmu/comp2-coursework-1/README.md

 ## Known issues

 There are some obstacle positions which may potentially cause the robot to fail to find all of the markers.
-These are listed in more detail within the `algorithmStage6` procedure in `robot_search.c`.
+These are listed in more detail within the `algorithmStage6` procedure in `main.c`.